-When the aircraft parking bays is not equipped with or the VDGS is either not available, unserviceable or not calibrated for a particular type of aircraft, a marshalling service must be provided in accordance with CASA Civil Aviation Orders (CAO) Section 20.3.
+When the aircraft parking bays is not equipped with or the AVDGS is either not available, unserviceable, or not calibrated for a particular type of aircraft, a marshalling service must be provided in accordance with CASA Civil Aviation Orders (CAO) Section 20.3.

 - The aircraft operator or handling agent is responsible for marshalling and parking of aircraft.
-Note DIA staff do not provide aircraft marshalling services. - Aircraft operators and handling agents are responsible for ensuring staff are trained and available to marshal aircraft onto the allocated parking position. - The Marshaller Stop Line is marked with the aircraft designations that are able to operate on the respective bays. - The aircraft designation is marked below the Marshaller Stop Line, as viewed by the Marshaller (see photo e.g. the A320 through to B738 aircraft use middle bar MSB 2).
+Note DIA staff do not provide aircraft marshalling services. - Aircraft operators and handling agents are responsible for ensuring staff are trained and available to marshal aircraft onto the allocated parking position. - The Marshaller Stop Line is marked with the aircraft designations that are able to operate on the respective bays. - The aircraft designation is marked below the Marshaller Stop Line, as viewed by the Marshaller.

-- Several aircraft types may be marked on the same Stop Line, in particular on Fixed Aerobridge bays. - Airside drivers must be alert to the presence of marshallers as their attention is focused on the incoming aircraft. - Personnel must not walk or drive between and inbound aircraft and the marshaller directing the aircraft under any circumstance. - Refer 3.5 Special Procedures Air Transport Apron for B763 operations Bay 21; and B789 operations Bay 11A.
+- Several aircraft types may be marked on the same Stop Line, in particular on Fixed Aerobridge Bays 3 and 4. - Airside drivers must be alert to the presence of marshallers as their attention is focused on the incoming aircraft. - Personnel must not walk or drive between and inbound aircraft and the marshaller directing the aircraft under any circumstance. - Refer 3.5 Special Procedures Air Transport Apron for B763 operations Bay 21; and B789 operations Bay 11A.